oliverklee/ext-oelib/Documentation/Tutorial/StoreHttpHeadersForTestingThemInsteadOfSendingThem/Index.rst

 Send HTML mails
 """""""""""""""

-To send e-mails in HTML Format simply add the HTML body to the mails by usingtx\_oelib\_mailerFactory::getInstance()->getMailer()->setHTMLM essage($htmlMessage)
+To send emails in HTML Format simply add the HTML body to the mails by usingtx\_oelib\_mailerFactory::getInstance()->getMailer()->setHTMLM essage($htmlMessage)

-Add CSS to these HTML e-mails
+Add CSS to these HTML emails
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-To add CSS to these HTML e-mails simply user the addCssFile function of the oelib mailer.
+To add CSS to these HTML emails simply user the addCssFile function of the oelib mailer.